Has Mexico Become a New Hub for Manufacturing?

 Geopolitical expert Peter Zeihan has predicted the “Made in Mexico” is the future of manufacturing, and with the current circumstances — lingering COVID-19 pandemic, global conflicts, geopolitical tensions between the West and China, to name a few — we believe he might be onto something.

 However, while Mexico seems like a clear winner to steal market share from China, it’s very unlikely China will be out of the game all together.
 And, it’s worth noting, that other Latin American countries like Guatemala, Costa Rica, and Colombia also stand to benefit from the supply chain shift.

 Is this the “new normal” everyone keeps talking about?
 We’re not certain.
 But what we can say is that businesses are continuing to grapple with and suffer from supply chain delays.
 Consumers are frustrated and looking to the competition for solutions.
-Supply chain issues continue to effect businesses in a real way and the bottom lines are shrinking.
+Supply chain issues continue to affect businesses in a real way and the bottom lines are shrinking.

 If you’re contemplating a move of your manufacturing hub from China to Mexico or elsewhere in Latin America, global consulting services can help.
 There’s no easy fix and the move won’t produce immediate results, but nearshoring is a strategy worth considering.

 If you are one of these companies struggling to identify the right supply chain strategy for your business, contact Factum Global today to schedule a free call.

 June 20, 2022

 How Professional Development Can Make a Global Impact on Your Team

 January 13, 2023